 • To work out calculations that are too difficult to do mentally.

 Written methods are taught at Glenfrome with clear progression beginning with practical equipment and mental methods, progressing to written algorithms of both expanded and compact methods.
 Children then move on using and applying these skills in problem solving.
 Children are taught when it is appropriate, to do an approximate or estimate first of an answer and use the inverse operation at the end to check calculations.
 By upper Key Stage 2 (years 5 and 6), children should be confident in choosing and using a strategy that they know will get them to the correct answer as efficiently as possible.

-Please click here to see our Glenfrome Primary School calculation policy 2016-17.pdf.
+Please click here to see our calculation policy.
 This document explains the mental and written methods that your child will be taught as well as teaching points and images and models that help to support understanding and fluency.